fercol/BayesPGLS/README.md

 # BayesPGLS: Bayesian Phylogenetic Generalized Least Squares.

-BayesPGLS is an R package to carry out Bayesian PGLS that allows including weights.
+BayesPGLS is an R package to carry out Bayesian phylogenetic generalized least squares, testing the level of Pagel's lambda and allowing to include weights.

 ## What's in BayesPGLS?